BiteSizeWhale/devcampport/README.md

 > This is a Ruby on Rails 5 application that allows users to create their own portfolios.
 ### Features

-- Real time chat engine for comments
+- Real time chat engine for
 - Blog
 - Portfolio
 - Drag and drop interface